amingilani/minimal-mistakes/_posts/2016-02-23-why-i-love-being-an-entrepreneur.markdown

 An entrepreneur is nothing more than an additional factor of production.
 Your job is the same as the others: making output.
 Output can be your service, or product.
 It's your job to make it happen.
 If you don't, you're a failure.
 But that's okay.
 Most entrepreneurs fail.
+Just try again.

 ## Entrepreneurship Isn't Rational